Brent W. Webb

-Brent Woodruff Webb (born August 26, 1956) is a professor of mechanical engineering at Brigham Young University (BYU).
+Brent Woodruff Webb (born August 26, 1956) is an American professor of mechanical engineering at Brigham Young University (BYU).
 From 2011 to 2017, he served as BYU's Academic Vice President.

 Webb earned bachelor's and master's degrees from BYU in mechanical engineering and a Ph.D. from Purdue University in the same field.
 While at Purdue, he was designated the National Science Foundation Presidential Young Investigator.

 Biography

 Webb specializes in heat transfer and other thermodynamics topics.
 Software he developed to model complex heat transfer in glass has been used in industrial production in the United States and Japan.

 From 1996 to 1999, Webb served as the executive director of BYU's Office of Research and Creative Activities.

 On February 1, 2011, Webb was named BYU's Academic Vice President, replacing John S. Tanner.
 He had previously served as an associate academic vice president and was succeeded by Alan Harker.
 He served in this position until June 2017, when he was replaced by James R. Rasband.

 Webb is a member of the Church of Jesus Christ of Latter-day Saints (LDS Church).
 Among other positions in the LDS Church, Webb served as president of a church stake in Orem.
 He is married to Amy Jo Barker.
 They have six children.